 Ease Of Use

-Amazon has been at the forefront of the eBook market for years.
+Amazon has been at the forefront of the book market for years.
 While the company began by delivering low-cost books to customers around the United States, one of its new specialties is in offering affordable eBooks to readers around the globe.
 Recently, the company launched a new subscription eBook service called Kindle Unlimited.

 What is Amazon Kindle?

-Since its inception, Amazon Kindle has grown to be one of the most recognizable eBook options on the planet.
+Since its inception, Amazon Kindle has grown to be one of the most recognizable book options on the planet.
 The platform hosts most major books and magazines, with over three million titles available to its subscribers.

 What is Kindle Unlimited?